mihailthebuilder/bright-news-backend/README.md

 ## Intro

-Django backend for a web app that analyses the positivity of a news site.
+Django REST API backend for a web app that analyses the positivity of a news site.
 Links to...

 - [live site](https://mihailthebuilder.github.io/bright-news-web-frontend/)
 - [frontend repo](https://github.com/mihailthebuilder/bright-news-web-frontend)